Professional Research, Consulting, Or Service Activities (Policy 4440)

-The university recognizes the necessity for research, consulting, and service activities performed as a part of an employee’s professional position.
-Such endeavors improve the professionalism of the employee by updating and expanding his or her expertise or interfacing private sector ideas with professional development.
+The University recognizes the necessity for research, consulting, and service activities performed as a part of an employee’s professional position.
+Such endeavors improve the professionalism of the employee by updating and expanding the employee’s expertise or interfacing private sector ideas with professional development.

 It is therefore the intent of the university to provide an atmosphere that supports research, consultation, writing, public service, and creative scholarly pursuits.
 To encourage such engagement, the university may allow a reduced teaching load for a faculty member or other forms of relief from regularly assigned university duties.

 Any employee involved in the production of property as a result of these activities is required to refer to the Intellectual Property Policy of the Idaho State Board of Education, Governing Policies and Procedures (Section V, Subsection M), and University Policy 1090 (Intellectual Property).

 2.1 Professional Research, Consulting, or Service Considered Part of the Employee’s Regularly Assigned Duties